-Fragroute intercepts, modifies, and rewrites egress traffic destined for the specified host.
+Fragroute intercepts modify and rewrite egress traffic destined for the specified host.
 Simply frag route fragments packets originating from our(attacker) system to the destination system.
-Its used by security personnel or hackers for evading firewalls, avoiding IDS/IPS detections & alerts etc. Also pentesters use it to gather information from a highly secured remote host.
+Its used by security personnel or hackers for evading firewalls, avoiding IDS/IPS detections & alerts etc. Also, pentesters use it to gather information from a highly secured remote host.

 fragroute –f <lconfigfile> dst<destination>